-Inspectors must be issued Fentanyl test strip kits to be used in every facility 39 40 inspection.
-41 Failure to comply with this mandate may result in the loss or suspension of 42 employment, or a loss of governmental funding to The Office of Family Health and 43 Services.
-44 45 Justification: Last year, over 100,000 people in the United States died from a 46 drug overdose, largely driven by the rampant spread of illicit fentanyl.(Congressman Dan Newhouse.gov) 47 48 The estimated amount of deaths caused by fentanyl drug overdoses in 2022 alone 49 was 81,083.
-Being more experienced with fentanyl could save children and adults from overdosing.(Wisconsin Department of Health) 50 51 Over 80% of drug overdoses in New York city, from 2021 to 2022, were from 52 fentanyl.
-(New York Public Media) If a child is even exposed to fentanyl, their breathing will start to slow down 53 incredibly until breathing becomes almost impossible, and a child may even stop 54 55 breathing completely.(Federal Drug Administration) 56 Fentanyl can be absorbed straight through the skin, meaning just by touching something that was recently exposed to fentanyl.
-You will start to receive the 57 58 symptoms of fentanyl almost immediately.
-(US Davis University) To be at risk of a fatal overdose, a person need not have a substance use disorder.
-59 An overdose may happen with little or no prior problematic drug use.
-Fentanyl is 60 61 the primary driver of this scenario.
-(New York State Department of Health) 62 There are more than 7,000 such Family Day Care programs serving more than 86,000 children in NYC alone.(NY Times.)
-63 According to New York City data, there were 2,668 fatal overdoses in the city in 64 65 2021, a record high, with fentanyl a factor in four out of five drug deaths, and the 66 highest rates came in the Bronx.
-(New York Times) Accidental exposure to medication is a leading cause of poisoning in children.
-Young 67 children, in particular, have died or become seriously ill after being exposed to a 68 69 skin patch containing fentanyl, a powerful opioid pain reliever.
-(U.S Food and Drug 70 Administration) 71 Children can overdose on new and used fentanyl patches by putting them in their 72 mouth or sticking the patches on their skin.
-This can cause death by slowing the child's breathing and decreasing the levels of oxygen in their blood.
-(U.S Food and 73

-Early signs of fentanyl exposure might be hard to notice in young children.

-Drowsiness has been among the reported symptoms, and that could be
+- Inspectors must be issued Fentanyl test strip kits to be used in every facilityinspection. - 41 Failure to comply with this mandate may result in the loss or suspension of - 42 employment, or a loss of governmental funding to The Office of Family Health and - 43 Services. - 44 - 45 Justification: Last year, over 100,000 people in the United States died from a - 46 drug overdose, largely driven by the rampant spread of illicit - 47 fentanyl.(Congressman Dan Newhouse.gov) - 48 The estimated amount of deaths caused by fentanyl drug overdoses in 2022 alone - 49 was 81,083.
+Being more experienced with fentanyl could save children and adults - 50 from overdosing.(Wisconsin Department of Health) - 51 Over 80% of drug overdoses in New York city, from 2021 to 2022, were from - 52 fentanyl.(New York Public Media) - 53 If a child is even exposed to fentanyl, their breathing will start to slow down - 54 incredibly until breathing becomes almost impossible, and a child may even stop - 55 breathing completely.(Federal Drug Administration) - 56 Fentanyl can be absorbed straight through the skin, meaning just by touching - 57 something that was recently exposed to fentanyl.
+You will start to receive the - 58 symptoms of fentanyl almost immediately.
+(US Davis University) - 59 To be at risk of a fatal overdose, a person need not have a substance use disorder. - 60 An overdose may happen with little or no prior problematic drug use.
+Fentanyl is - 61 the primary driver of this scenario.(New York State Department of Health) - 62 There are more than 7,000 such Family Day Care programs serving more than - 63 86,000 children in NYC alone.(NY Times.) - 64 According to New York City data, there were 2,668 fatal overdoses in the city in - 2021, a record high, with fentanyl a factor in four out of five drug deaths, and the - 66 highest rates came in the Bronx.(New York Times) - 67 Accidental exposure to medication is a leading cause of poisoning in children.
+Young - 68 children, in particular, have died or become seriously ill after being exposed to a - 69 skin patch containing fentanyl, a powerful opioid pain reliever.
+(U.S Food and Drug - 70 Administration) - 71 Children can overdose on new and used fentanyl patches by putting them in their - 72 mouth or sticking the patches on their skin.
+This can cause death by slowing the - 73 child's breathing and decreasing the levels of oxygen in their blood.(U.S Food and - 74 Drug Administration) - 75 Early signs of fentanyl exposure might be hard to notice in young children. - 76 Drowsiness has been among the reported symptoms, and that could be